Expedition 2024

 Growing up on a farm in inland Norway, you would not guess that scuba diving would be Ane`s main passion in life.
 Despite that, Ane is an instructor and a technical cave diver.
 After her first cave dive in Florida, she totally fell in love with caves and have been cave diving as often as she can ever since.
 “Cave exploration is one of the greatest activities I can do outdoors and my energy level increases by every minute under water!” says Ane.
 She joined the expedition in 2016.

 Ane lives in Trondheim, where she works as a project manager.
-She is the head of the Norwegian Cave Diving Association.
+She is the head of the Norwegian Baromedical Association.
 Her talent as an organizer is highly appreciated among the expedition members!

 David Thor